evarga/nfrs-guide/README.md

 - Patterns and templates for implementing NFRs in a software system.
 - Usage of [slidev](https://sli.dev/) in creating presentations in developer friendly manner that is hosted as a static website via [GitHub Pages](https://pages.github.com/).

-**Visit the [website]((https://evarga.github.io/nfrs-guide/)) that contains information about how NFRs drive software evolution and motivating examples why to continue reading this README file!**
+**💡 Visit the [website](https://evarga.github.io/nfrs-guide/) about how NFRs drive software evolution and why should you read the rest of this text!**

 The term non-functional may resonate as something non-important or related to things outside the core value stream.
 This is a huge blunder, as NFRs shape the architecture, and they are vital for expanding market share as well as ensuring customer retention.
 Some authors even refrain to use this term and many process frameworks call them supplementary or supporting requirements.
 We will stick to the term NFR in this project.

 In software development _validation_ and _verification_ are two complementary viewpoints on all activities that are driven by requirements:
 - Validation encompasses all activities for ensuring that we are building the right thing.
 This is the phase when requirements (both functional and NFRs) are rigorously examined for any conflicts and assurances collected that they meet customer's needs.
 - Verification is a set of activities for checking whether we are building the product right.
 This entails establishing quality gates to avoid bugs including those associated with departing from requirements, missing them, or simply wrongly implementing the system.
 For example, the company could improperly design and construct the product, so the system turns out to be too slow to meet performance aspects.
 This can happen even if all performance related NFRs were impeccably specified.

+Accurately specifying requirements and using industry best practices & patterns are vital for validation and verification activities.
+This documents tries to cover both aspects.

 ## Prerequisites
 Before we plunge into the realm of NFRs it is beneficial to give some guidance how requirements differ from user stories and what is the difference between user requirements and system/software requirements.
 Below is a set of curated references that should be studied: